From Coffee To Cannabis: Colombia's Choice Between Economic Development And 'CannaMercantilism'

 Before my first bite, a young cherubic man with an ear-to-ear smile approached: “I’m Carlos.
 Before you taste it, you must smell an unripe one.”

 Carlos grabbed a six-foot metal pole and knocked a green mango from the tree.
-Carlos Vives, Jr. is Avicanna’s Genetics Coordinator, and has over a decade of genetics experience and 20 years of cultivation experience (anecdotally, he also happens to be the son of Latin American music icon Carlos Vivez).
+Carlos Vives, Jr. is Avicanna’s Genetics Coordinator, and has over a decade of genetics experience and 20 years of cultivation experience (anecdotally, he also happens to be the son of Latin American music icon Carlos Vives).

 My morning botany lesson began.